FREE SHIPPING on orders of $85 or more

 A look at the immigration and passenger lists has shown a number of people bearing the name Fortis:

-Fortis Settlers in the United States in the 19th Century
+Fortis Settlers in United States in the 19th Century

-Fortis Settlers in the United States in the 20th Century
+Fortis Settlers in United States in the 20th Century

 The Fortis Family Crest was acquired from the Houseofnames.com archives.
 The Fortis Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.